SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 and so the assignment of the dictionary literal is permitted as a way to initialize the ``airports`` dictionary with two initial items.

+As with arrays,
-Thanks to Swift's type inference, you don't actually have to write the type of the dictionary if you're initializing it with a dictionary literal.
+you don't have to write the type of the dictionary if you're initializing it with a dictionary literal whose keys and values have consistent types.
 The initialization of ``airports`` could have been be written in a shorter form instead:

 .. testcode:: dictionariesInferred